5 Most Common Car Problems

 Is your car sounding especially squeaky when you break?
 That may also be an indicator of worn out brakes.

 Problem with your transmission?
-Then you aren’t going anywhere.
+Then you aren’t going anywhere but to transmission shops.
 Leaking fluid, grinding gears, or even unfamiliar noises may mean your car problems come from your transmission.

 Any number of things can be the cause of a transmission problem.
 A transmission check-up is the fastest way to determine if you may need your transmission fluid changed or the system flushed.